-3. To recommend, That, beginning with 1912, the fifteen per cent allowed to agents on scholarships be divided equally between the schools and the publishing interests.
+3. We recommend, That, beginning with 1912, the fifteen per cent allowed to agents on scholarships be divided equally between the schools and the publishing interests.

-Thereas, Our ten-cent magazines have proved to be a valuable addition to our regular denominational literature, in developing a class of self-supporting missionary workers, and in assisting in a very practical way the solving of the great problem of bringing this truth before the workd, particularly to the masses in our large cities; therefore,--
+Whereas, Our ten-cent magazines have proved to be a valuable addition to our regular denominational literature, in developing a class of self-supporting missionary workers, and in assisting in a very practical way the solving of the great problem of bringing this truth before the world, particularly to the masses in our large cities; therefore,-

-4. We recommend, (a) That both the Signs of the Times, Monthly, and the Matchman magazines be continued.

-(b) That conference officials, tract society secretaries, and other leading brethren, be urged to make an earnest and continuous effort to secure agents to sell these magazines in every city and town in the United States and Canada.

-(c) That the publishers for these magazines be advised and urged to do all they can to eliminate rivalry and unhealthy competition in the make-up, advertising and sale of these magazines; also in securing agents to handle them.

-(d) That carnest efforts be put forth to reduce the cost of production,--

-(1) By confining the size of the magazines to forty-eight pages and cover, in harmony with the recommendation of the Publishing Department of the General Conference;

-(3) By using cover designs that require only two, and not to exceed three colors, or printings;

-(3) By a moderate use of half-tone
+- of the Times.
+Monthly, and the Katchman magazines be continued. - (b) That conference officials, tract society secretaries, and other leading brethren, be urged to make an earnest and continuous effort to secure agents to sell these magazines in every city and town in the United States and Canada. - (c) That the publishers of these magazines be advised and urged to do all they can to eliminate rivalry and unhealthy competition in the make-up, advertising and sale of these magazines; also in securing agents to handle them. - (d) That earnest efforts be put forth to reduce the cost of production, -- - (1) By confining the size of the magaziner to forty-eight pages and cover, in harmony with the recommendation of the Publishing Department of the General Conference; - (3) By using cover designs that require only two, and not to exceed three colors, or printings; - engravings; (3) By a moderate use of half-tone - (4) And in every other legitimate way plan to keep down the cost of production and still not lessen the real value and efficiency of the journals in the line of giving the truth to the people.

-engravings;

-(4) And in every other legitimate way plan to keep down the cost of production and still not lesses the real value and efficiency of the journals in the line of giving the truth to the people.
 Thereas, The publishing house managero, in their council at College View, Nebraska, May 6--9, 1927, voted regarding the distribution of denominational printing, "That 'Helps' in English, Juvenile books, and 'Family Bible Teacher,' be assigned to the Southern Publishing Association; therefore,--

-5. We recommend.
-That as far as consistent, this recommendation be carried into effect.

-6. We recommend the following rates of royalty: --

-(a) On Home Workers' or 40% books, 3% to 5%, according to character, cost of preparation of manuscript, etc., and that when the author bears the initial expense, the same per cent be paid to cover this as is paid on regular subscription books.

-(b) In Trade Books, 3% to 8%, according to character, probable sale, etc.

-(c) That Mrs. E.G. Thite be paid 10% royalty on trade books, the same as heretofore.

-(d) That in other particulars these books be included under the recommendations passed by the General Conference Aconcerning subscription books, Nov.
-30, 1910.

-7. We recommend, (a) That all our agencies handling Bibles sell them at prices not in excess of the regular catalogue prices of the houses from which the Bibles are purchased.

-(b) That the following rates of discounts on the retail prices of Bibles be adopted as maximum rates for colporters, tract societies, and publishing houses: To colporters, 35%; tract societies, 35%; publishing houses, 45%.

-(c) That in all cases where Bibles are secured at large discounts, the retail prices be reduced so that the per cents for handling shall not be in excess of the rates in the above schedule.

-(d) That in any territory where large numbers of Bibles are sold by colporters so as to constitute a considerable portion of the regular sales upon which publishing houses depend for the payment of expenses for leadership and training, the publishing house or branch be recognized as the wholesaler of such Bibles.
+- 5. We recommend.
+That as far as consistent, this recommendation be carried into effect. - 6.
+We recommend the following rates of royalty:-- - (a) On Home Workers' or 40% books, 2% to 5%, according to character, cost of preparation of manuscript, etc., and that when the author bears the initial expense, the same per cent be paid to cover this as is paid on regular subscription books. - (b) On Trade Books, 3% to 8%, according to character, probable sale, etc. - (c) That Mrs. F.G.
+Thite be paid 10% royalty on trade books, the same as heretofore. - (d) That in other particulars these books be included under the recommendations passed by the General Conference Abonostning subscription books, Nov.
+30, 1910. - 7.
+We recommend, (a) That all our agencies handling Bibles sell them at prices not in excess of the regular catalogue prices of the houses from which the Bibles are purchased. - (b) That the following rates of discounts on the retail prices of Bibles be adopted as maximum rates for colporters, tract societies, and publishing houses: To colporters, 25%; tract societies, 35%; publishing houses, 45%. - (c) That in all cases where Bibles are secured at large discounts, the retail prices be reduced so that the per cents for handling shall not be in excess of the rates in the above schedule. - (d) That in any territory where large numbers of Bibles are sold by colporters so as to constitute a considerable portion of the regular sales upon which publishing houses depend for the payment of expenses for leadership and training, the publishing house or branch be recognized as the wholesaler of such Bibles.